 Liver problems.
 Rarely, Descovy may cause severe liver problems that can be life threatening.
 Be sure to talk with your doctor about any liver problems you have before you begin treatment with Descovy.
 They can determine whether Descovy is safe for you, or if a different medication would be better for your condition.

 Kidney problems.
+Descovy may cause kidney problems whether or not you have had them in the past.
 If you have kidney problems, taking Descovy can make these problems worse.
 Talk with your doctor about any kidney problems you may have before you take Descovy.
 They can recommend whether you should take Descovy or a different HIV medication.

 Allergic reaction.
 You shouldn’t take Descovy if you’ve ever had an allergic reaction to Descovy or any of its ingredients.
 Talk with your doctor about which other treatments are better choices for you.